-In our opinion, driving from Alice Springs to Ayers Rock is a road trip that everyone should have on their bucket list.
+In our opinion, driving from Alice Springs to Uluru is a road trip that everyone should have on their bucket list.

 It’s the ultimate outback trip that opens your eyes to the incredible diversity of the outback’s landscapes.

 It’s also one of those trips that feels like you should have a 4WD – but the truth is it can be done in a nippy little 4 cylinder car!
 You can drive there on completely sealed roads.

 There’s lots to see and do along the way to Uluru.
 This page gives you the quick facts and a complete driving itinerary to driving this ultimate outback road trip.